 Change 3- Exclusion of COVID-19 Payments from Income

 For Chapter 7 and 13 bankruptcies, the CARES Act modifies the definition of “current monthly income” in the Bankruptcy Code to exclude the payments made under the National Emergencies Act as a result of COVID-19.
 Additionally, the CARES Act excludes those payments from the disposable income requirement in 11 U.S.C. §1325(b)(2).

 Please check back for more information on these topics and others.
 The Bankruptcy and Creditors’ Rights attorneys at Burns White will provide updates periodically.
 Our attorneys remain available and accessible to handle any immediate and future needs.
-If you have any concerns or are need of representation, planning or guidance, please contact me at [email protected].

 Note: The current debt limit for an individual debtor entering Chapter 13 bankruptcy is $419,275.00 in noncontingent, liquidated unsecured debts, and $1,257,850 for a debtor’s noncontingent, liquidated secured debts.